 Some theories developed by social psychologists seek to explain exactly how and why this bias occurs.

-According to the realistic conflict theory, ingroup bias arises from competition for resources between groups.
+According to the realistic conflict theory, ingroup bias arises from competing resources between groups.
 Since different groups are all competing for the same available resources, it serves the best interests of the group to favor members while spurning outsiders.

 In the study, 22 boys from similar backgrounds were divided into two groups and placed in a mock summer camp.
 Initially, the boys in each group were encouraged to bond and did not even become aware of the existence of the other group until the second phase of the experiment.

 When the two groups were pitted against each other in various competitions for resources, intergroup conflict was high.
 The boys often exhibited hostile and malicious behavior toward members of the opposing group.
-Ingroup bias remained high and the participants strongly favored the members of their own group.
+Ingroup bias remained high, and the participants strongly favored the members of their own group.

 Researchers have also suggested that a need to protect and improve self-esteem might play a role in ingroup bias.
-In order to hold ourselves in high esteem, we feel the need to believe that our own group is superior.
+To hold ourselves in high esteem, we feel the need to believe that our own group is superior.

 Impact of the Ingroup Bias

 The ingroup bias can have serious real-world implications.
 Such attitudes often contribute to prejudice and even hostility toward outgroup members.

-- Workplace interactions: In the workplace, people might find themselves favoring certain people who are part of their unit or work group.
+- Workplace interactions: In the workplace, people might favor certain people who are part of their unit or work group.
 Sometimes these effects are just minor, but in some cases, they can have a serious impact on how we interact with others and even how we see ourselves.

-- World conflicts: On a larger scale, ingroup bias can contribute to major conflict between groups of people.
+- World conflicts: On a larger scale, ingroup bias can contribute to a major conflict between groups.
 Each group labels outgroup members as the enemy, leading to arguments, strife, and even war.